Acrylic on paper painting:‘Bamburgh Castle From Black Point’

 It's often called Stag Rock, by the way, because there's a painted Stag on one of the rock faces.

-This acrylic on paper painting was made while sitting with my back to the wall that surrounds the now defunct fog horn.
-The white stag painted on these rocks is hidden from view below where I'm sitting.
+This acrylic‑on‑paper painting was made while sitting with my back to the wall that surrounds the now defunct fog horn.
+The white stag painted on these rocks, I've mentioned, is hidden from view, below where I'm sitting.

 - Medium: acrylic

-- Ground: 300lb watercolour paper
+- Paper: 300lb watercolour paper